Sage/carbon/cypress/README.md

 2. `#id`
 3. `.class-name`
 ### How to use locators
-1. Locators are used, the same as step-definitions, per component.
+1. Locators are used, the same as step-definitions, per component
-2. Common locators should be used when the components / elements are common for all stories.
+2. Common locators should be used when the components / elements are common for all stories
 3. Locators should be named:
-  * Component on preview - `componentPreview`.
+  * Component on preview - `componentPreview`
-  * Knobs - `componentsKnobs`.
+  * Knobs - `componentsKnobs`